Gomshall: Amenities

-Gomshall has a pub, a petrol station and a number of homeware shops.
+Gomshall has two pubs, a petrol station and a number of homeware shops.
 Although the petrol station has a very small shop the nearest everyday shops are either in Shere or Abinger Hammer.

 Gomshall Mill pub reopened in December 2022 following the completion of the first phase of a major refurbishment project.
 The building, which dates from the 17th century, was a watermill until 1953 and the waterwheel can still be seen inside.
-The Compasses Inn remains open and has a garden by the Tillingbourne stream.
+The Compasses Inn nearby, has a garden by the Tillingbourne stream.

 The Vintage Frog and Coachhouse sell homeware and the latter has a garden that backs onto the Tillingbourne stream.

 The old Black Horse pub operated as a cafe and homewares shop in recent years, most recently as the Lavender Goose.
 Originally a malt house in the late 17th century, it did not become a pub until the early 19th century.
 John Reffell's brewery used to be situated at the back of the inn, and brewed mild, bitter and a Farmer's Brew here.
 William Gladstone is said to have had a meeting here.
 Young's of Wandsworth bought the pub in 1926 and closed the brewery three years later.
-The pub was known as a smart country hotel up until its sale to Whitbread in 1989, who then ran it as a Mulligans fish restaurant.
+The pub was a country hotel up until its sale to Whitbread in 1989, who then ran it as a Mulligans fish restaurant.
 It returned to being a pub, and featured both Thai and Indian restaurants.
 However the pub closed again in 2008 and following a long period of uncertainty opened as a tea room in October 2011.
 The site ceased trading over the pandemic and was sold in 2021 and purchased by a developer for housing.
-The proposed scheme will see the building demolished and replaced with a block of flats and townhouses.
-The old pub garden will be built over.
-A decision on planning is awaited.
+The completed scheme saw the building demolished and replaced with blocks of flats and townhouses.